abhinav4848/Obsidian-Medicine/metronidazole.md

 Used for perianal fistulae in [[inflammatory Bowel Disease|Crohn's disease]].

 # Side Effects
-Rarely it can lead to neurotoxic effects, including peripheral neuropathy, ototoxicity, encephalopathy and seizures.
+Rarely it can lead to neurotoxic effects, including peripheral neuropathy, ototoxicity, encephalopathy, [[drugs that can cause ocular problems|optic neuritis]] and seizures.